tylerengalla/WeatherPy/README.md

 Here's an outline of our project plan:

-Task: Collect and analyze weather data across cities worldwide.
+**Task**: Collect and analyze weather data across cities worldwide.

-Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+**Purpose**: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.

-Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.
+**Method**: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
+This process will entail collecting, analyzing, and visualizing the data using Python, Jupyter Notebook, and API Calls.